Students register using the University's information system. Undergraduate students need the following to access the registration system:

 - VPN, if accessing EagleApps from off campus

 Degree audits are available for undergraduate students in Morrissey College of Arts and Sciences (MCAS), Carroll School of Management (CSOM), Connell School of Nursing (CSON), Lynch School of Education and Human Development, and the Law School.
 A degree audit is a computer-generated analysis that enables you and your advisor to review your academic progress and unfulfilled requirements.
 The degree audit is a valuable tool for academic planning because it matches the courses that you have taken with the requirements of your degree program.
 You should carefully review your degree audit in consultation with your advisor.
-Through www.bc.edu/myservices, you can request a degree audit or a simulated degree audit (which shows the requirements for different schools, majors, and minors) to be downloaded to your computer, emailed to you, or available for pickup in Lyons Hall.
-You may request a degree audit at any time.
+Through www.bc.edu/myservices, you can request a degree audit or a simulated degree audit (which shows the requirements for different schools, majors, and minors) to be downloaded to your computer.

 Degree Audit Errors

-If it is a course that normally counts toward the specific requirement, it may not be counting due to an error in the system, in which case you should contact your recorder (MCAS — Sarah Richardson; CSOM, CSON, and Lynch — Marika Cerbone) in Lyons Hall.
+If it is a course that normally counts toward the specific requirement, it may not be counted due to an error in the system, in which case you should contact your assistant registrar (MCAS — Karen Livingston; CSOM, CSON, and LSEHD — Jenna Burke) in Lyons Hall.
 If it is a course that does not usually fulfill the requirement that you would like it to count for, pick up a Degree Course Waiver and Substitution Form from Student Services, take it to the appropriate department and bring the signed form to Lyons Hall.
-For example, the department may approve an upper level course to fulfill a Core requirement or a course transferred from another institution may be approved to fulfill a specific major requirement.
+For example, the department may approve an upper-level course to fulfill a Core requirement or a course transferred from another institution may be approved to fulfill a specific major requirement.

 Satisfactory Academic Progress

 The requirements for Satisfactory Academic Progress are specified in the academic regulations for each school.